mmiranda222/.statsuite/content/changelog/_index.md

       "permission": 3       --> allowed to read structure and data }
 ```
+You can check [this page](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/manage-user-access/)  of the documentation in order to get the full list of available pemrissions.

 - [dotstatsuite-core-sdmxri-nsi-plugin#35](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/35) Update nsi-plugin for **NSI v7.10.10** as intermediate step before 7.11.